-If we consider the family of solutions for fixed $\zeta$, the last term drops, but we keep this term so that we can compare solutions where $\zeta$ varies in general.
+However, if the last term is taken into account, we can use \eqref{1st_R2} as a relation useful to compare solutions where $\zeta$ varies in general.
 We can use any of the above equations to check numerical results because these are rewriting of the same relation.